- Gmail's Account temporarily unavailable error is pretty common and can occur for many reasons.

 Such would be the case with Google’s very own Gmail, a web email client that is regarded as one of the best in the world.

 Of course, Gmail isn’t perfect, and things don’t always go smoothly when using it.
-For example, users have reported that they are getting an error message when they try logging into their Gmail account:
+For example, our readers reported that they are getting an error message when they try logging into their Gmail account.

 This problem is quite common, and that is why we’ve put together this small step-by-step guide that will show you exactly what you need to do in order to avoid any similar problems.

 How do I fix the Gmail Temporary error?

 1. Update your browser